The law requires you to produce one of the following forms of photographic identification when you vote in person at a polling station:

 - Electoral Identity Card

-The last option - the Electoral Identity Card - is solely for electors who have not got one of the other means of photographic voter identification (see list above).
+The last option - the Electoral Identity Card - is solely for electors who have not got another means of photographic voter identification (see list above).

 Most people do not need an Electoral Identity Card.

-The Electoral Identity Card is solely for electors who have no other means of photographic voter identification (see list above).
+The Electoral Identity Card is provided for electors who have no other means of photographic voter identification (see list above).

-You must be listed on the Electoral Register to get a card.
+You must be listed on the Electoral Register to apply for a card.
 To check if you are registered to vote at your address visit the Am I Registered page.

 Once you are accurately registered to vote you can apply online for an Electoral Identity Card here.